Islamic State carried out Lebanon cafe attack - minister

 Lebanese flags covered the coffins of eight victims at their funeral and leaders from across the political spectrum have called for unity, warning that the attack aimed to ignite strife.

 The families of the two bombers condemned the attack.
-"Crime has no religion, creed, neighbourhood or family," a spokesman for the families said, adding there would be no mourning for the bombers.
+"Crime has no religion, creed, neighborhood or family," a spokesman for the families said, adding there would be no mourning for the bombers.

 A statement issued on a Twitter feed used by Nusra Front's media arm had said the attack was in revenge for Sunnis in Lebanon and Syria, where the Lebanese Shi'ite group Hezbollah is fighting alongside Syrian government forces.